-In this blog, Mike Davies, Senior Digital PR Manager at The B2B Marketing Lab, highlights five key problems with keeping your B2B content creation in-house.
+In this blog, we highlight five key problems with keeping your B2B content creation in-house.

 In case you haven’t caught on yet, every business today needs to create content.